nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 #### Program flow
 1. When a user enters an event-related command, the command is analysed by `EventCommandInterpreter`.
-1. The first word is extracted by `getFirstWord` to determine the command type.
+1. The first word is extracted by `getFirstWord` to determine the `commandType`.
-1. If this command type requires further arguments, subsequent words are extracted, and parsed by `EventParser` to retrieve the relevant information (e.g. index, name, time, date, venue).
+1. If this `commandType` requires further arguments, subsequent words are extracted, and parsed by `EventParser` to retrieve the relevant information (e.g. index, name, time, date, venue).
 1. Alternate paths are chosen based on `commandType`, where a corresponding `Command` class is created, with the information extracted from the previous step passed into it.